sphinx-doc/sphinx/Doc-3k/library/tarfile.rst

 .. method:: TarFile.open(...)

    Alternative constructor.
 The :func:`open` function on module level is actually a shortcut to this classmethod.
-See section :ref:`module-tarfile` for details.
+See section :ref:`tarfile-mod` for details.

 .. method:: TarFile.getmember(name)